lucask07/ansys-engr342/1_coax_pulse/README.md

 ## Finally, change the cable length and re-run
-1. Click on *P* for both coaxial cables and change to 10 mm. (saving the changes will fail unless you 'Save As' to a new folder.
+1. Double click on both cables and change the property *P* (the Physical length) to 10 mm. (saving the changes will fail unless you 'Save As' to a new folder.
 However, you can re-run the simulation without saving)
 2. Re-run the simulation.
 What changed?
 Why?